-CFD stands for Contracts for Difference.
-Enable traders and investors to speculate on falling and rising of securities without necessarily owning them.
+CFD stands for Contract for Difference.
+CFDs enables traders and investors to speculate on the price movements of various assets without owning them.
 With over 200+ products such as currencies, metals, commodities and indices, traders are given the chance to profit from the underlying asset price movements.

-Don’t miss the chance to trade CFD’s with the South African licensed and award-winning forex broker.Start Trading Today
+Don’t miss the chance to trade CFDs with a licensed and award-winning forex broker in South Africa.

 CFDs are bought and sold like any other trading instrument.
-Therefore, if you believe prices of Crude Oil are going to rise then you would buy the Crude Oil CFD.
-You would then close the position by selling the CFD.
-Your profit or loss would be the change in the price of the CFD between the time you entered and closed the position.
+Therefore, if you believe the price of Crude oil is going to rise then you would buy the Crude Oil CFD and finally, you would then close the position by selling the CFD.
+Your profit or loss would be the difference in the price of the CFD between the time you entered and closed the position.

 Since CFDs are based on Commodity and Stock Index prices, traders use both technical and fundamental analysis to determine whether prices will rise or fall.

-For example, if a large storm is expected, which could knock out Oil supplies, a trader could buy the Crude Oil CFD based on the assumption that a decrease in oil supplies will raise the price of Oil.
+For example, if a large storm is expected, which could knock out oil supplies, a trader could buy the Crude oil CFD based on the assumption that a decrease in oil supply will raise the price of oil – if demand remains the same.
 Also, if a trader believes that stocks have risen too much and are overbought, he/she could sell a Stock Index CFD to profit on any drop in equity prices.

-If you are looking to trade Commodities or Stock Indexes such as Gold, Oil, the Dow Jones, or FTSE, then CFDs are for you.
-CFD stands for Contracts For Difference.
+If you are looking to trade Commodities or Stock Indices such as gold, oil, the Dow Jones, or FTSE, then CFDs can offer you unique advantages and trading opportunities.

-When you trade CFD, you enter a Contract with your broker on based on the change of price of the underlying asset.
+When you trade CFD, you enter a contract with your broker based on the change in price of the underlying asset over time.

 But, unlike regular futures, CFDs are available for much smaller purchase sizes and with greater leverage.
 This makes CFDs an ideal product for investors who are looking to trade in the Commodity and Stock Index markets.